 Looking for more delicious and quick dinners?
 Then make sure you get a copy of my Meals in a Jiffy cookbook with 35 dinner recipes that can be on the table in approx. 30 minutes!

 - 220g orzo / risoni pasta

 - 8 cherry tomatoes, cut in half or quarters

 - 2 spring onions, finely sliced

 - 15 kalamata olives, pitted and cut in half

 - ½ bunch parsley, leaves only, roughly chopped

 - Make Greek Dressing and set aside.

-- Place simmering basket into TM bowl and weigh in pasta.
-Add boiling water and cook 8 mins / 100°C / speed 4 / MC off.
+- Place risoni and boiling water into TM bowl and cook 8 mins / 100°C / speed 4 / Reverse / MC off.

-- Lift out the basket of cooked pasta and run cold water through it.
+- Strain risoni then run under cold water tap.
 Drain well and pour into a salad bowl.